 So.
-I already covered 10 advantages of alopecia in my previous post.
+I already covered 10 advantages of alopecia in a previous post.
 But it looks like that list wasn’t quite exhaustive!

 Turns out that once you pull the thread of alopecia, a lot of stuff unravels.
 Plenty of bad stuff, sure.
 But quite a few silver linings, too.